teamOmqr/QRCode-Project/README.md

 - email
 - qrtools

-## No Prompt

-- If finding any difficulties above, simply check the crack-the-door .EXE basic file (generating QR code) from the github folder itself named.( for demo purpose only)

-## Basic structure
-src/database/input_data.csv - contains all of the email addresses and qrcode hash codes - contains those that have already registered.

 ## Built With
 - Python
 - Excel ( Database Management System can change in future )